hmrc/pillar2-service-guide/source/documentation/btn.html.md

 ## Overview

-If group revenues fall below the threshold where the Pillar 2 tax is applied, sending a Below-Threshold Notification (**BTN**) removes the obligation to submit a UKTR for both current (and future) accounting periods.
+If group revenues fall below the threshold where the Pillar 2 tax is applied, sending a Below-Threshold Notification (**BTN**) removes the obligation to submit a UK Tax Return **(UKTR)** for both current (and future) accounting periods.

 Your group can submit a BTN if consolidated annual revenues are below €750 million in at least 2 of the previous 4 accounting periods, and are not expected to be above €750 million within the next 2 accounting periods.